Fisheries and Wildlife (FW)

 FW 533, POPULATION DYNAMICS FOR CONSERVATION, 4 Credits

-A synthesis of the principles of population dynamics from the viewpoint of a resource manager.
-Particular attention is paid to populations structured by age, size, or over space, and considering both fisheries and wildlife management.
-Laboratory work uses computer programming in the R language to implement examples from lecture.
+Synthesizes the principles of population dynamics from the viewpoint of a resource manager.
+Focuses on populations structured by age, size, or over space, and considers both fisheries and wildlife management.
+Uses computer programming in the R language in the laboratory work to implement examples from lecture.

 FW 534, ESTUARINE ECOLOGY, 4 Credits

 Integrated and synthetic training in the ecological processes of estuarine environments, with emphases on ecological interactions among organisms and the biogeochemical cycling of carbon and nitrogen.
 Topics include geomorphology, estuarine physics and chemistry, primary and secondary producers, ecosystem metabolism, element cycling, food webs, fisheries, restoration, management, and impacts of climate.
 Field trip required, transportation fee charged.
-CROSSLISTED as FW 434/OC 434 and FW 534/OC 534.
+CROSSLISTED as FW 534/OC 534.

 Equivalent to: OC 534